shamazmazum/zero-dns/README.md

 `zero-dns` executable supports the following options:

 * `-a, --address ADDRESS` Multicast address and port for Zero DNS messages.
-Default value: `239.192.20.1:5354`
+Default value: `239.192.20.1:5354`.
+* `-n, --network NETWORK` Working network.
+Can be a network in CIDR notation or `any`.
+If the working network is specified ZeroDNS will do I/O on the interface only if the interface has an IP address belonging to that network.
+If this option is not specified or the working network is `any` ZeroDNS will always send/receive DNS messages on the interface.
 * `-i, --sending-interval SECONDS` Interval between two ZeroDNS messages in seconds.
-Default value: `30`
+Default value: `30`.
 * `-t, --time-to-live SECONDS` Time before ZeroDNS entry expiration in seconds.
-Default: `120`
+Default: `120`.
 * `-q, --socket-directory DIRECTORY` Path to a directory where UNIX domain sockets for DNS queries will be created.
-Default value: `/var/run/zero-dns/`
+Default value: `/var/run/zero-dns/`.
 * `-d, --daemonize` Run as a daemon.
 * `-h, --help` Print help and exit.